 By Jackson Cooper – writer & R.E. enthusiast at Jensen & Company.
 Follow Jensen & Company on Twitter or Facebook.

-Deciding which brokerage to hang your license with can have a profound impact on your business.
+Deciding which brokerage to hang your license with can profoundly impact your business.

-It’s critical to find a company that speaks to your values as a businessperson, works with your needs, goals, and has a culture fostering a work environment you’ll flourish in.
+It’s critical to find a company that speaks to your values as a businessperson, meets your needs and goals, and has a culture that fosters a work environment where you’ll flourish.

 Are You Ready for Some Disruption?